gavinb/mandelrust/README.md

  - [https://github.com/bjz/glfw-rs](GLFW) (GLFW bindings, for managing the OpenGL window and I/O events)

+This project now uses Cargo, so simply running:

+     cargo build

-The supplied `Makefile` should be sufficient to build the app.
-You will need to update the paths in `RUST_LIBS` to point to the locations of the relevant crates.
+should be sufficient to build and install the dependencies.

-Once the Cargo build system is ready for use, this project will be updated accordingly, which will make building much simpler.

 Controls
 ========